zachbutton/crystalize.js/README.md

 })
 ```

 You can implement anything you want here.
-One use-case would be keep all shards with a time stamp within a certain distance from the current time:
+One use-case would be to keep all shards with a time stamp within a certain distance from the current time:

 ```javascript
 const WEEK = 1000 * 60 * 60 * 24 * 7;